“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

 We might partner with the likes of a college or church that has an appropriate performance space to host our concerts.

-That non-profit organization would then submit grant applications to potential funders to underwrite costs such as artist fees, insurance, and advertising (we’d usually write the bulk of the grant proposals that the organization submits).
+That non-profit organization would then submit grant applications to potential funders to underwrite costs such as artist fees, insurance, performance rights and advertising.
+In such instances, we’d usually write the bulk of the grant proposals that an organization submits and not burden their staff – they’d just edit what we write.

 Strategy No. 2: Non-Profit Organizations as Fiscal Agents

-Another funding strategy that can complement or replace the one above involves working with non-profit organizations that don’t necessarily put on events but can obtain grants to support our projects.
+Another funding strategy that can complement or replace the one above involves working with non-profit organizations that don’t necessarily put on events but can receive grants to support our projects.

 For instance, if we develop programs tailored to schoolchildren or the elderly – ones that we’d present at multiple sites in a particular region – we might partner with a community organization whose mission includes serving those populations.